Reviewing AgriFORCE Growing Systems (NASDAQ:AGRI) & Cornerstone Building Brands (NYSE:CNR)

 |N/A

-Cornerstone Building Brands has a consensus price target of $17.00, indicating a potential upside of 7.39%.
-Given Cornerstone Building Brands’ higher possible upside, analysts plainly believe Cornerstone Building Brands is more favorable than AgriFORCE Growing Systems.
+Cornerstone Building Brands currently has a consensus target price of $19.50, indicating a potential upside of 26.54%.
+Given Cornerstone Building Brands’ higher probable upside, analysts clearly believe Cornerstone Building Brands is more favorable than AgriFORCE Growing Systems.

 Summary